Neuroscience and psychiatry

 Plenary lecture of Prof. Kim Do Cuénod at the 29th ECNP Congress (European College of Neuropsychopharmacology) – September 2016 – Vienna (Austria)

 Virtual Event Neuroscience – Kim Do Cuénod was invited to participate in a webinar organized by LabRoots, leader in the field of scientific networking – March 2015

-Inaugural Lesson of Prof. Kim Do Cuénod, Tuesday April 8th, 2014, Lausanne University Hospital, Switzerland (French only):
+Inaugural Lesson of Prof. Kim Do Cuénod as associate professor, Tuesday April 8th, 2014, Lausanne University Hospital, Switzerland (French only):

 Neurosciences et psychiatrie : le développement du cerveau, toutes les chances et tous les risques